 The majority of senior citizens only need between six and nine hours of sleep each night.
 For elderly people, getting enough sleep is critical to improving memory retention.

 Maintaining an undisturbed sleep cycle is another factor that leads to the enhancement of memory retention.
 According to studies, if an elderly person’s sleep is disrupted more than a few times in a single night, they will not only be unable to focus while awake, but they will also be unable to recollect what they have learned.
-When a senior’s sleep is disrupted, they suffer from fragmented memory loss.
+When seniors’ sleep is disrupted, they suffer from fragmented memory loss and depression.
 They can’t put the pieces together as well as they should, and as a result, they can’t recall what they’ve learned.

 Heavy levels of LDL cholesterol are caused by eating foods high in saturated and trans fats, according to Harvard Health Publications.
 Beef or steak, dairy products, and fried dishes are examples of such foods.
 These meals, which are known to clog arteries, are not only detrimental to the heart, but they may also impair brain functionalities.